ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/ssh_keys.md

 [Download PuTTY](https://www.putty.org/)

-PuTTY seems to want you to install lots of extra stuff when you run the installer.
+PuTTY seems to want to install lots of extra stuff when you run the installer.
 I didn't install any of the "offers" that popped up during installation.

 ## Start PuTTYgen and create SSH key

-I went through [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-putty-on-digitalocean-droplets-windows-users) about how to set up SSH keys on Windows 10 for Digital Ocean when I created the first SSH key.
+I went through [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-putty-on-digitalocean-droplets-windows-users) to learn how to set up SSH keys on Windows 10 for Digital Ocean when I created the first SSH key.

 Using the Windows start menu, open PuTTYgen (not regular PuTTY):